mystroken/drag/README.md

 # Methods

 ### on(callback)
-subscribes a callback function to listen any "hold and drag" operation.
+Subscribes a callback function to listen any "hold and drag" operation.

 ```javascript
 drag.on(function(event) {